yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

   SetHtmlContent("<h2>Welcome to Uno Platform!</h2>");
   ```

-  > Note: don't use this unless your control doesn't include any managed children.
-Doing so can result in inconsistent runtime errors.
+  > Note: should not be used when there's children "managed" controls: doing so can result in inconsistent runtime errors because of desynchronized visual tree.

-* Finally, it is possible to invoke an arbitrary piece of JavaScript code by using the static method `WebAssembleRuntime.InvokeJS()`.
-The script is directly executed in the context of the browser, giving the ability to perform anything that Javascript can do.
-It is possible to use the `HtmlId` property of the element to locate it in JavaScript code.
+* Finally, it is possible to invoke an arbitrary JavaScript code by using the static method `WebAssembleRuntime.InvokeJS()`.
+The script is directly executed in the context of the browser, giving the ability to perform anything that JavaScript can do.
+The `HtmlId` property of the element can be used to locate it in JavaScript code.
-  If the control has been loaded (after the `Loaded` event has been raised), it will be available directly by calling `document.getElementById()`.
-But it's also possible to access it before that by using the  `Uno.UI.WindowManager.current.getView(<HtmlId>)` function in JavaScript.
+  If the control has been loaded (after the `Loaded` routed event has been raised), it will be available immediatly by calling `document.getElementById()`.
+But it is also possible to access it before that by using the  `Uno.UI.WindowManager.current.getView(<HtmlId>)` function in JavaScript.

 To illustrate how it is possible to use this in a real application, let's create one to integrate a pretty simple Syntax Highlighter named [`PrismJS`](https://prismjs.com/).